 Budgetary comparison schedules for all major governmental funds can be found in the required supplementary information section of these financial statements and can be found by referencing the tables of contents of this report.
 This discussion is limited to the budgetary variances of only the general fund.
-For the general fund, actual resources were \$1,066,559 less than the final budgeted amounts and actual charges to appropriations were less than the final budgeted amounts by \$481,298 for an overall unfavorable budget variance of \$585,261.
-Each year the City Commission approves a budget amendment for line-items that have a deviation of \$25,000 between the budget and actual resources or charges to appropriations.
+For the general fund, actual resources were \$498,511 more than the final budgeted amounts and actual charges to appropriations were less than the final budgeted amounts by \$812,958 for an overall favorable budget variance of \$1,311,469.
+The City Commission approved Ordinance 1767 on December 18, 2023, that amended the budget for the fiscal year ended September 30, 2023.

-During the year, the general fund's budget was amended to increase budgeted resources and charges to appropriations (outflows) by \$2,214,000 or a 10% increase.
+During the year, the general fund's budget was amended to increase budgeted resources and charges to appropriations (outflows) by \$6,361,000 or a 23% increase.
 This increase was mainly due to the following: